-Apple released its newest operating system for Mac computers, macOS Mojave, for developers and members of the Apple Beta Software Program at the end of June, although it won't be long before Mojave is available for all Mac users, with the expected release coming in the fall.
+Apple released its newest operating system for Mac computers, macOS Mojave, for developers and members of the Apple Beta Software Program at the end of June, and now it is available for all Mac users.

 - New apps – News, Stocks, Voice Memos, and Home.